 Professional Employees.
 Professional employees and academic administrators are exempt from overtime pay and are employed on a 10-, 11-, or 12-month basis, according to the work schedules set by the district.
 A school calendar is adopted each year designating the work schedule for teachers and all school holidays.
 Notice of work schedules including start and end dates and scheduled holidays will be distributed each school year.
-Workday for professional staff is from 7:30 a.m. to 4:00 p.m. for all campuses.
+Workday for staff will be communicated by each supervisor. .
 Everyone should sign out and back in anytime during the regular work day if they leave their campus.

 Classroom teachers will have planning periods for instructional preparation, including conferences.
 The schedule of planning periods is set at the campus level but must provide at least 450 minutes within each two-week period in blocks not less than 45 minutes within the instructional day.
 Teachers and librarians are entitled to a duty-free lunch period of at least 30 minutes.
 The district may require teachers to supervise students during lunch one day a week when no other personnel are available.
 Paraprofessional and Auxiliary Employees.
 Support employees employed at will receive notification of the required duty days, holidays, and hours of work for their position on an annual basis.
 Paraprofessional and auxiliary employees must be compensated for overtime and are not authorized to work in excess of their assigned schedule without prior approval from their supervisor.
 See Overtime Compensation for additional information.